 The primary focus of this class is learning to read and interpret schematic symbols and diagrams.
 Students will be able to wire and operate various HVAC equipment using the schematics found on the equipment.
 They will also be able to identify individual circuits and their function when given a schematic diagram.

-Prerequisite(s): 601-140 Electricity Theory and 601-148 Electricity Principles or 601-141 Electricity-HVAC
+Prerequisite(s): 601-140 Electricity Theory and 601-148 Electricity Principles

 601-147 | Schematic Wiring-Trblshtng // 1 Credit